GEM-benchmark/GEM-benchmark.github.io/web/tasks/WikiLingua.md

 ### Source Data

-WikiHow is used as the data source.
-The articles cover 19 broad categories including health, arts and entertainment, personal care and style, travel, education and communications, etc. The categories covered a broad set of genres and topics.
+WikiHow, which is an online resource of how-to guides (written and reviewed by human authors) is used as the data source.
+The articles cover 19 broad categories including health, arts and entertainment, personal care and style, travel, education and communications, etc. The categories cover a broad set of genres and topics.

 #### Initial Data Collection and Normalization
+Each WikiHow page includes multiple methods for completing a multi-step procedural task.
+Each step consists of a unique illustrative image, a one sentence summary and a paragraph providing more details.
+The authors combine the paragraphs and summaries from all the steps of each method to create article-summary pairs.

 #### Who are the source language producers?